capability

 One of the most important products the Art Department generates are the construction drawings as they communicate the set designs into buildable forms allowing the vision to become reality.
 Working as a set designer much experience has been gained drawing set construction drawings from classical architecture to futuristic spacecraft, by hand and by utilising CAD.

 Care is always taken to ensure that the set layout drawings are produced to define the overall look, space and volume of the set and reference the details and components that will make up the set.
-The methods of construction, materials, cost and schedule are always considered as the set drawings are developed.
+The methods of construction, materials, cost, schedule and shooting requirements are always considered as the set drawings are developed.

 Set Details

-To ensure the set has the necessary detail to make it believable and so it fulfils the shooting requirements the set detail drawings are produced to show portions of the set at a larger scale than the set layout drawings to ensure that the detail is communicated fully.
+To ensure the set has the necessary detail to make it believable and so it also fulfils the shooting requirements the set detail drawings are produced to show portions of the set to ensure that the detail is communicated fully.

 Miniatures